isabella232/journey-orchestration-learn.en-1/help/overview.md

     </a>
     </div>
     <p>
-    <em>Understand the concept of [!UICONTROL Journey Orchestration], the types of use cases it enables and the key elements of how [!UICONTROL Journey Orchestration ]works.</em>
+    <em>Understand the concept of Journey Orchestration, the types of use cases it enables and the key elements of how Journey Orchestration works.</em>
     <p>
   </td>
   <td>